How Do I Sue A Barber Or Hairdresser For Cutting Me? – Injury Claims Guide – How Much Compensation?

 If you’re wondering “how do I sue a hairdresser?”, it’ll help to take a look at the relevant legislation in place.

 As well as industry guidelines and a responsibility to the health and safety of customers, hairdressers and barbers are regulated through the Hairdressers (Registration) Act 1964.
 Other articles of legislation which may be relevant to barbershop health and safety include the C.O.S.H.H act 1989 and the Provision and Use Of Work Equipment 1992.
 It is extremely important that barber shops are kept clean and hygienic.
 It is also similarly important that staff also maintain a good degree of personal hygiene so that infections are not transmitted, especially if the customers’ skin is broken in an accidental injury.

 The legislation also ensures that anyone providing a service owes you a duty of care to make sure that you are not injured during the provision of or by that service.
 If they fail to meet that duty of care, for example, if your hairdresser cut your ear causing a serious injury, you could sue your barber for cutting you.

-In this guide, we have included a personal injury claims calculator where you could see how much compensation you may be entitled to claim for your particular injury or illness if you contracted a virus through the cut or laceration.
+In this guide on please read on to learn more about “how do I sue a hairdresser?”, we have included a personal injury claims calculator where you could see how much compensation you may be entitled to claim for your particular injury or illness if you contracted a virus through the cut or laceration.

 Please note that we are not able to provide you with exact or specific amounts of compensation that you may be able to claim in compensation.
 Your case, circumstances and injuries are unique to you, so we will need to discuss your case with you and review your injuries.
 In the calculator below, you can see examples of how much compensation people may be able to claim in different circumstances.